riverbots42/2023/love/private/base/README.md

 The lab/printer station has two main functions:

-1. It acts as a BATMAN-to-Internet gateway via wifi, so a laptop can talk to both the robot and the Internet simultaneously.
+1. It acts as a Local Network-to-Internet gateway via wifi, so a laptop can talk to both the robot and the Internet simultaneously.

 2. It acts as a print server for the label printer, running a website so you